cristiancota/each-javascript/README.md

 each-javascript
 ===============

-This is the implementation of each function, with javascript
+This is a simple implementation of each function, in javascript